grahamblevins/laravel-assets/README.md

 # Laravel 4 Assets

-This Laravel 4 package utilizes the framework's environment configuration for simple script and stylesheet asset management.
+This Laravel 4 package utilizes the framework's environment configuration for simple script and stylesheet management.

 ## Configuration

+Add assets.php to your app/config directory.
+Specify per environment configurations by adding an assets.php to each environment directory in your app/config directory.

 ```php
 <?php